BLUE HORIZON 1261

 "Yeah, it was that bad," Jiro assured her.
 "We tried everything we could to draw in a customer, but no one wanted to hire a new ship and crew.
 We simply didn't have any credentials to promote."

 Taro slipped an arm around Jiro's waist, and then threaded her other around Merlin's shoulders, mindful of his injury.
-"Well, guys, I think it would be safe to say that I'm glad my captain fired me!"
+"Well, guys, I think that now it would be safe to say that I'm glad my captain fired me!"

 Merlin laughed.
 "Yeah, me too.
 I really hope you like it on board the Horizon," he told her.
 "We have a mixed crew, but it looks like we have a good bunch."